sitefeng/Space7/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).

-The game will be available for all iPhones and iPods that are running on iOS 5 or above.
+The game is now available for all iPhones and iPods that are running on iOS 6 or above.

-~~Currently, the temporary release date for version 1.01 of the game is set to be December 5th, 2013.
-Stay tuned.~~
-Update: The game will be available before November 7th if the verification proccess goes well

 ##Project Details
 - **Authors:** Si Te F and Karim K